infomasudcse/custom-inventory/README.md

-hey starts working with git
+#Custom Inventory with Codeigniter Framework